AnandAnil/First_steps/readme.md

 # Do as i say...

-# Use this with normal Ubuntu. else modify as needed. in the end i need everything to work properly
+# Use this with normal Ubuntu. else modify as needed. in the end i need everything to work

+# this document is for people  to start working on cadence using their laptops connected to the college network

 first open a command prompt in the location of your script